ozmenbrn/university_projects/CmpE492_SpecProjectInComputerEngineering/README.md

 <b> Abstract: </b> Universities that participate in exchange programs need to share
 academic information such as transcripts about the students .
 Traditionally, this is done by using paper transcripts sealed by university registers.
-In this project, a permissioned blockchain system is going to be deployed in order to facilitate academic information sharing.
-Quorum version of Ethereum Blockchain will be used which supports private transactions.
-Since the system may also be used by Erasmus students, the system will be designed with the new European GDPR  regulation in mind.
+In this project, a permissioned blockchain system is deployed in order to facilitate academic information sharing.
+Quorum version of Ethereum Blockchain is used which supports private transactions.
+Since the system may also be used by Erasmus students, the system is designed with the new European GDPR  regulation in mind.
 <br>
 <br>